ShaunaB93/CollegeAssignments/README.md

 # CollegeAssignments
-fib.py file contains the python script used to complete the Topic 2 assignment & the comments contain the output pasted in to the discussion forum on both weeks.
+fib.py file contains the python script used to complete the Topic 2 assignment & the comments contain the output pasted in to the discussion forum on both weeks. collatz.py file contains the python script used to complete the exercise from Topic 3, the comments also include the output provided when ran.